- Stage

 Duke participates in a program to allow researchers access to the DMPTool to develop data management plans.
 Research teams can access the integrated guidance resources, funder templates, and access Duke specific templates and consultation through Duke Libraries.

-- Select Duke University from the institutions list to log-in with your NetID and password.
+• Select Duke University from the institutions list to log-in with a Duke NetID and password.

 Each tab walks the user through sub-sections of developing a data management plan.
 On the right-hand side for each section, discover best practices and considerations for what should be included in that section of the plan.

-Under the “Request Feedback” tab, you can request Duke Libraries to review and provide feedback on your plan during any point of development.
+The “Request Feedback” tab can be used to send a request to Duke Libraries to review and provide feedback on a plan during any point of development.
 There is usually a three-day turnaround to receive feedback.

 Roles and responsibilities

-Who will be involved in your project during each stage of the data life cycle?
+Who will be involved in the research project during each stage of the data life cycle?

 What is each team member’s role within each stage and will they need additional training to carry out those responsibilities?